mohamedbilal1800/Movie_Review_Sentiment_Analysis_App/README.md

-Here’s a professional and concise `README.md` file for your project:

----

 # 🎥 Movie Review Sentiment Analysis App

 Analyze movie reviews effortlessly with this sentiment analysis app!
 This application uses the **Google Gemini-1.5-flash-001 model** for advanced natural language understanding to classify reviews as **Positive**, **Negative**, or **Neutral**.
 It also provides an explanation for the chosen sentiment, helping users better understand the analysis.